instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

     # <metadata/> tag has an id attribute we want to index as docId
   - name: docId
     valuePath: "@id"
+    type: untokenized  # persistent identifier should be untokenized!

     # Each <meta/> tag corresponds with a metadata field
   - forEachPath: meta